 Colin Fletcher then came out with The Complete Walker, with several versions up to the latest one: The Complete Walker IV (co authored by Chip Rawlins).
 This newest book is not as much fun to read, but a good reference, called by some "The Hiker's Bible."

-Ray and Jenny Jardine have walked over 15,000 miles including the Pacific Crest Trail from Mexico to Canada three times, the Appalachian Trail and the Continental Divide Trail.
+>Ray and Jenny Jardine have walked over 15,000 miles including the Pacific Crest Trail from Mexico to Canada three times, the Appalachian Trail and the Continental Divide Trail.
 As they refined their techniques during these trips, Ray became convinced of the importance of lowering the total weight carried.
-Ray Jardine has written two books, based on their experiences.
-The first one is The Pacific Crest Trail Hiker's Handbook, focused on what is needed to complete the PCT, but also emphasizing universal approaches for successful backpacking, including ultralight gear.
+Ray Jardine has written three books, based on their experiences.
+The first one (out of print) is The Pacific Crest Trail Hiker's Handbook, focused on what is needed to complete the PCT, but also emphasizing universal approaches for successful backpacking, including ultralight gear.

 Karen Berger is one of the select few who have hiked the Triple Crown - Pacific Crest Trail, Appalachian Trail and Continental Divide Trail.
 Also a talented and prolific author, read her Hiking the Triple Crown to get an excellent overview of these three trails, and what is involved in doing any or all of them.

-If you are going to do the PCT, or other long distance hiking, you must read the Beyond Backpacking - above.
+If you are going to do the PCT or other long distance hiking, you must read Ray Jardine's Trail Life - above.
 I 'd recommend the first one as well, but it is out of print.
-Go to the PCT web site for resupply info, etc.
+Go to our PCT page and the PCTA web site for resupply info, etc.

 Susan Alcorn has been backpacking many years in the Sierra Nevada, including completion of the John Muir Trail in segments.
-She also completed the Pacific Crest Trail and walked the Spanish segment of the Camino de Santiago - a 450 pilgrimage trail across northern Spain.
+She also completed the Pacific Crest Trail, walked the Spanish segment of the Camino de Santiago - a 450 pilgrimage trail across northern Spain, and thousands of miles on other pilgrimage trails in Europe.
 We're in the Mountains, Not Over the Hill : Tales and Tips From Seasoned Women Backpackers is based on her own experiences and her interviews of three dozen women in their 40s to 70s who are still backpacking.
 This is a distillation of both stories and how to information – the why do it, the fears, the keys to success, based on the experiences of these "seasoned" women, and a good guide for anyone who has thought about backpacking.

 Emma Gatewood first hiked the entire 2160 mile Appalachian Trail at the age of 67.
 She last hiked it at the age of 76.